Azure/iot-operations-sdks/go/protocol/API.md

     // The ID of the calling MQTT client.
     ClientID string

+    // The MIME type in the message.
+    ContentType string

     // The data that identifies a single unique request.
     CorrelationData string